Soft, medium, firm or extra firm – which one is right for you?

 One of the most confusing and often complicated options to choose is the firmness of your mattress.
 Your body shape and weight as well as your sleeping position can all play huge factors in this decision-making process.

 To help you find the right level, we’ve created this handy guide which offers tips and expert advice to choose the right one.

 What is firmness?

 Think of soft and firm as two ends on a spectrum and every degree on this spectrum is referred to as the “firmness level” of a bed.

 You are likely to come across a variety of different firmness levels when you start looking for a mattress, but some will be better suited to you than others.

-Firmness levels relate to the upmost support that the layers within the inner mattress build provides however a well-made mattress will provide you with support regardless of how soft the top layers feel.
+Firmness levels relate to the utmost support that the layers within the inner mattress build provide however a well-made mattress will provide you with support regardless of how soft the top layers feel.